rssujay/3x3cube/README.md

 2) Additional functionalities - cube randomizer (using random module), cube solver

-Thank you for reading and have a nice day! criticism/suggestions/pull requests are welcome.
+Thank you for reading and have a nice day!